Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Further group structure and the classical automorphisms

-\begin{proposition} $C_X$ is a subgroup of $(U_Z,\odot_Z)$ if either: $C_X$ is finite; or, if the two observable structures give rise to the same compact structure. \end{proposition} \begin{proof} $C_X$ is always a submonoid of $U_Z$ because of the closure and coherence of the two observable structures; any finite submonoid is a subgroup.
-Alternatively, given a point $x\in C_X$, its inverse in $U_Z$ is given by its conjugate with respect to the compact structure of $(\delta_Z, \epsilon_Z)$; by the definition of classicality, $x$ is self conjugate with respect to the compact structure of $(\delta_X, \epsilon_X)$.
-Hence, if these compact structures agree (cf. Proposition~\ref{prop:concideCCthenSelfCong}), $x^{-1} = x$ in $U_Z$, so $C_X$ is a subgroup. \end{proof}

-\begin{remark} Shared compact structure is a powerful assumption.
-The proof above indicates that in the case of coinciding compact structures, not only do the classical points within $U_Z$ form a subgroup, but the resulting group is a product of copies of $S_2$.
-In the case of qubits described by $X$ and $Z$ spins, the compact structure is shared, and the resulting classical subgroup is just $S_2$. \end{remark}
+\begin{theorem} ${\cal K}_X$ is a subgroup of $({\cal U}_Z,\odot_Z)$ if either: ${\cal K}_X$ is finite; or, if the two observable structures give rise to the same $\dag$-compact structure. \end{theorem} \begin{proof} ${\cal K}_X$ is always a submonoid of ${\cal U}_Z$ because of the closure and coherence of the two observable structures; any finite submonoid is a subgroup.
+Alternatively, given a point $x\in {\cal K}_X$, its inverse in ${\cal U}_Z$ is given by its conjugate with respect to the $\dag$-compact structure of $(\delta_Z, \epsilon_Z)$; by the definition of classicality, $x$ is self-conjugate with respect to the $\dag$-compact structure of $(\delta_X, \epsilon_X)$.
+Hence, if these $\dag$-compact structures agree (cf. Proposition~\ref{prop:concideCCthenSelfCong}), $x^{-1} = x$ in ${\cal U}_Z$, so ${\cal K}_X$ is a subgroup. \end{proof} \begin{remark} Shared $\dag$-compact structure is a powerful assumption.
+The proof above indicates that in the case of coinciding $\dag$-compact structures, not only do the classical points within ${\cal U}_Z$ form a subgroup, but the resulting group is a product of copies of $S_2$.
+In the case of qubits described by $X$ and $Z$ spins, the $\dag$-compact structure is shared, and the resulting classical subgroup is just $S_2$. \end{remark}